 Here’s a list of the best small business grants for minorities.

-Fortunately, there are federal, state, local, and private loan programs tailored to address some of the challenges that minority small business owners face.
-The list above should help you get started in your search for capital.
+There are federal, state, local, and private loan programs tailored to addressing some of the challenges that minority small business owners face when trying to access capital.
+The list above should help you get started in your search for a business loan.

 Priyanka Prakash is a senior contributing writer at Fundera.